mrcruset22/BachelorThesis/README.md

 The ada.py file includes the presented algorithm and desirability computation techniques.
 This script is used in different evalutation files where the algorithm was tested.

-NB: The credit default database could not be upload it due to its large size.
+NB: The credit default database could not be uploaded due to its large size.
 Nevertheless, it can be easily accessed through Kaggle; https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud